MuRuLOSE/ReTeagram/README.md

     Teagram-v2 based on performance and <a href="https://github.com/KurimuzonAkuma/pyrogram">last telegram layers</a>
 </p>

+<h1>What is Re:Teagram?</h1>
+Re:Teagram is fork of original Teagram v2 by itzlayz (thanks), with some features

 <h1>💻 Install</h1>

 > ⚠ You need api_id and api_hash to run.
 You can get them at <a href="https://my.telegram.org">my.telegram.org</a> <br>